baseinc/baseinc-Hands-on-SAM/README.md

 # sam-app

-This is a sample template for sam-app - Below is a brief explanation of what we have generated for you:
+This is a sample project about [AWS SAM](https://aws.amazon.com/jp/serverless/sam/) on [the BASE Development Team Blog](https://devblog.thebase.in/).
+Please visit [the BASE Development Team Blog](https://devblog.thebase.in/) for more information.

 ```bash
 .